RepubblicaTech/rtos/README.md

 - `nasm`: The assembler used by this kernel
 - `xorriso` and `mkisofs`: To create the ISO disk image
-- `diff` and `patch`: They are required fpr patching certain dependencies, so they are compatible with the kernels codebase

 ### Setting up a cross compiler